jermbo/Talks/AdvancedSass/AdvancedSass.md

 }
 ```

 In this example, the `@extend` yields 15 lines, where as the `@include` yield 20 lines.
 When Gzip-ing, the `@include` method will result in a smaller file.
 The reason is due to the compression work.
-GZip can find the similarities and make assumptions where as a long comma separate selector list is not optimizable.
+Gzip can find the similarities and make assumptions whereas a long comma separated selector list is not optimizable.

 Long story short, don't `@extend`.